-A concept rooted in ancestry, of the Hills is a romantic interpretation of the Dutch surname I inherited from my paternal grandfather: ter Horst.
+A concept rooted in ancestry, of the Hills is my romantic interpretation of the Dutch surname I inherited from my paternal grandfather: ter Horst.

 My grandfather, the late Jerald ter Horst, introduced me to handmade craft from a young age, organizing family reunions around annual craft fairs in the mountains of the southeast and flooding the holidays with gifts in the form of unique dolls, scarves, purses, and jewelry.